Tattoo Shop Waste Disposal 💉 – What Bins Do You Need?

 One of the most interesting things we noted when lockdown eased in Australia and other countries – was how so many people rushed to tattoo parlours as soon as possible.
 The media even reported that many people had done very poor self inflicted tattoos during lockdown.

-Thankfull as at July 1 2020 – lockdown is easing in most areas – so you can avail of a clean tattoo shop to ensure the highest levels of hygiene and quality.
+Thankfully, lockdown has eased the last year in most areas, so you can avail of a clean tattoo shop to ensure the highest levels of hygiene and quality.

-Many of our customers operate tattoo parlours throughout Australia – and a very common question is what sort of bins do I need for tattoo shop waste disposal.
+Many of our customers operate tattoo parlours throughout Australia, and a very common question they often ponder on is “What sort of bins do I need for an effective tattoo shop waste disposal”?

 Customers want to ensure a clean and safe environment and also be compliant with any relevant legislation.

 Waster works with small and medium Aussie companies to boost recycling and keep their costs low.

 We provide all related services (business garbage collection) from general waste bins to recycling, sanitary bins and medical waste bins that a tattoo parlour would require.